minio/docs/source/reference/minio-mc/mc-replicate-backlog.rst

    :depth: 2

 .. mc:: mc replicate diff
+.. mc:: mc replicate backlog

+.. versionchanged:: mc.RELEASE.2023-07-18T21-05-38Z

+   ``mc replicate diff`` has been renamed ``mc replicate backlog``.
+   No functionality has changed.

 Description
 -----------

-.. start-mc-replicate-diff-desc
+.. start-mc-replicate-backlog-desc

-The :mc:`mc replicate diff` shows a list of unreplicated new or deleted objects.
+The :mc:`mc replicate backlog` shows a list of unreplicated new or deleted objects.

-.. end-mc-replicate-diff-desc
+.. end-mc-replicate-backlog-desc

 You can list the replication status of objects for a particular remote target.
 To do so, you must have the ARN of the remote target.